continue-revolution/sd-webui-segment-anything/README.md

 However, there are some existing problems with GroundingDINO:
 1. GroundingDINO will be install when you firstly use GroundingDINO features, instead of when you initiate the WebUI.
 Make sure that your terminal can have access to GitHub, otherwise you have to install GroundingDINO manually.
 GroundingDINO models will be automatically downloaded from [huggingFace](https://huggingface.co/ShilongLiu/GroundingDINO/tree/main).
 If your terminal cannot visit HuggingFace, please manually download the model and put it under `${sd-webui-sam}/models/grounding-dino`.
-2. GroundingDINO requires your device to compile C++, which might take a long time and throw tons of exceptions.
+2. **If you want to use local groundingdino to bypass ALL the painful C++/CUDA/ninja/pycocotools problems, please read [FAQ](#faq)-1.** GroundingDINO requires your device to compile C++, which might take a long time and throw tons of exceptions.
 If you encounter `_C` problem, it's most probably because you did not install CUDA Toolkit.
 Follow steps decribed [here](https://github.com/continue-revolution/sd-webui-segment-anything/issues/32#issuecomment-1513873296).
 DO NOT skip steps.
 Otherwise, please go to [Grounded-SAM Issue Page](https://github.com/IDEA-Research/Grounded-Segment-Anything/issues) and submit an issue there.
 Despite of this, you can still use this extension for point prompts->segmentation masks even if you cannot install GroundingDINO, don't worry.
 3. If you want to use point prompts, SAM can at most accept one bounding box.
 This extension will check if there are multiple bounding boxes.
 If multiple bounding boxes, this extension will disgard all point prompts; otherwise all point prompts will be effective.
 You may always select one bounding box you want.

 For more detail, check [How to Use](#how-to-use) and [Demo](#demo).